MobilityData/elrond.gtfs.org/docs/getting_started/features/overview.md

 - :material-subway-variant:{ .lg .middle } __Feed Information__

-    Communicate information regarding the feed itself.
+    Information regarding the feed itself.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#feed-information)

 - :material-subway-variant:{ .lg .middle } __Shapes__

-    Define the geographic path followed by a vehicle along a trip.
+    Geographic path followed by a vehicle along a trip.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/base_add-ons/#shapes)

 - :material-subway-variant:{ .lg .middle } __Route Colors__

-    Accurately depict and communicate the color scheme assigned to specific routes.
+    Color scheme assigned to specific routes.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#route-colors)

 - :material-subway-variant:{ .lg .middle } __Bike Allowed__

-    Communicate if vehicles are able to accommodate bicycles or not.
+    Capacity of vehicles to accommodate bicycles or not.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#bike-allowed)

 - :material-subway-variant:{ .lg .middle } __Headsigns__

-    Communicate the signage used by vehicles indicating the trip’s destination.
+    Signage used by vehicles indicating the trip’s destination.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#headsigns)

 - :material-subway-variant:{ .lg .middle } __Location types__

-    Classify specific locations within transit stations.
+    Locations within transit stations.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#location-types)

 - :material-subway-variant:{ .lg .middle } __Frequencies__

-    Represent stop times based on headways or frequencies.
+    Services based on headways or frequencies.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#frequency_based_services)

 - :material-subway-variant:{ .lg .middle } __Transfers__

-    Describe transfers allowed between different transit services.
+    Transfers between different transit services.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#transfers)

 -   :material-subway-variant:{ .lg .middle } __Translations__

-    Communicate service information in multiple languages.
+    Service information in multiple languages.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#translations)

 - :material-subway-variant:{ .lg .middle } __Attributions__

-    Communicate who was involved in the creation of the dataset.
+    Organizations involved in the creation of the dataset.

     [:octicons-arrow-right-24: Learn more about this feature](/getting_started/features/base_add-ons/#attributions)